accelthreat/accelthreat.github.io/_posts/2014-3-3-Hello-World.md

 randomly generated terrain.
 This game will test your might as a war-machine as well as your war-time strategy against your opponent.
-Every bullet is counted, ever shot is timed, you only have one life, GAME ON!
+Every bullet is counted, every shot is timed, you only have one life but you can respawn, GAME ON!

 ### How to Play